bep/punused/README.md

 * It does not detect references from outside of your project.
 TODO(bep) figure out what the search path is.
 * It does not detect references via `reflect`.
-* It does not detect references from test files.

 So, you should inspect and test the proposed deletes.